Our IFAs meet their obligations to the FCA

 As professionals, we have a duty to ensure that Trust and Client monies are invested properly and so we always ensure that such work is passed back to the advisers who pass the work to us.

 Goodwills Legal Services have designed an effective and easy method for IFAs to take Will instructions from their clients.
 Our simple to use instruction form can accommodate clients with simple estates to those with substantial assets and significant Inheritance Tax liabilities.
 The form can be used to arrange simple wills or for complex trusts to preserve the estate for future beneficiaries.
-We have prepared Wills for clients with Estates worth up to £120,000,000 and have the resources and knowledge to provide proper advice to clients in all financial situations.
+We have prepared Wills for clients with multi-million-pound Estates and have the resources and knowledge to provide proper advice to clients in all financial situations.

 We also offer our IFAs with the ability to take instructions electronically through an online form.
 This can be completed with clients on a PC/laptop or even on a tablet taken to their own homes.
-Instructions are all provided to the Head Office in real time and, for all but the most complex Wills, we are able to turn these around and send drafts out to the clients within one week of instructions being received.
+Instructions are all provided to the Head Office in real time and, for all but the most complex Wills, we are able to turn these around and send drafts out to the clients within two weeks of instructions being received.

 We have recently invested heavily in our electronic portal and we are now able to provide Wills, Advance Decisions, LPAs and Trusts all through this portal.
 This results in significant benefits to the clients but also ensures that you can take instructions accurately, efficiently and effectively.
 We have had ongoing demand for improvement to our systems and we have responded by implementing a full system for the taking of electronic instructions.
-We still ensure that all documents are correctly drafted, and proper advice is given, covered by our Professional Indemnity Insurance.
+We still ensure that all documents are correctly drafted, and proper advice is given, covered by our Insurance.

 We provide full training, which means that you will also be able to help clients with a range of more complex Estate Planning needs, whether that be protecting their homes from third party creditors, protecting children against remarriage of a surviving spouse, ensuring that a Trust is in place in case clients pass away leaving bereaved minors or even protecting a client’s business should they lose mental capacity.